 The MADE (Minocycline in Alzheimer’s Disease Efficacy trial) is a double-blind randomised trial that investigated whether a daily dose of either 200 mg or 400 mg of minocycline hydrochloride over two years would slow the decline in cognitive and functional ability compared to a placebo.

 Minocycline is an antibiotic medication used most commonly to treat infections and acne.
 Laboratory research suggested that minocycline might also slow the progress of Alzheimer's disease (AD).

 AD is a huge public health problem, with approximately 700,000 people in the UK suffering from dementia of whom some 400,000 have Alzheimer’s disease.
 At the moment, there are no drugs that slow disease progress.
-So, if this inexpensive and well tolerated drug is shown to be neuroprotective this would make a huge difference to treatment of people with AD worldwide.

 Please contact firstname.lastname@example.org for further information.